awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 ### Option group considerations<a name="USER_UpgradeDBInstance.Oracle.OGPG.OG"></a>

-If your DB instance uses a custom option group, in some cases Amazon RDS can't automatically assign your DB instance a new option group\.
-For example, this occurs when you upgrade to a new major version\.
-In those cases, you must specify a new option group when you upgrade\.
+If your DB instance uses a custom option group, sometimes Amazon RDS can't automatically assign a new option group\.
+For example, this situation occurs when you upgrade to a new major version\.
+In such cases, specify a new option group when you upgrade\.
 We recommend that you create a new option group, and add the same options to it as in your existing custom option group\.

 For more information, see [Creating an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create) or [Copying an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Copy)\.

-If your DB instance uses a custom option group that contains the APEX option, in some cases you can reduce the time it takes to upgrade your DB instance\.
+If your DB instance uses a custom option group that contains the APEX option, you can sometimes reduce the upgrade time\.
 To do this, upgrade your version of APEX at the same time as your DB instance\.
 For more information, see [Upgrading the APEX version](Appendix.Oracle.Options.APEX.md#Appendix.Oracle.Options.APEX.Upgrade)\.

 ### Parameter group considerations<a name="USER_UpgradeDBInstance.Oracle.OGPG.PG"></a>

 If your DB instance uses a custom parameter group, sometimes Amazon RDS can't automatically assign your DB instance a new parameter group\.
 For example, this situation occurs when you upgrade to a new major version\.
-In these cases, make sure to specify a new parameter group when you upgrade\.
+In such cases, make sure to specify a new parameter group when you upgrade\.
 We recommend that you create a new parameter group, and configure the parameters as in your existing custom parameter group\.

 For more information, see [Creating a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Creating) or [Copying a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Copying)\.